A Few Things about Goulburn Terrace

 Contact Us

-The vineyard is situated about 8 km south of Lake Nagambie on the west bank of the Goulburn River, between the Wattlevale Road and the river's edge.
+The vineyard is situated about 8 km west of Lake Nagambie on the west bank of the Goulburn River, between the Wattlevale Road and the river's edge.
 It is the site of one of the oldest original vineyards in the area.

 Soil